microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/rpi-setup.md

 Now, let's try out the firmware.

-- [ ] insert the SD card in the Raspberry Pi Zero.
+- [ ] insert the SD card in the Raspberry Pi Zero
-- [ ] connect the screen cable.
+- [ ] connect the screen cable
 - [ ] connect USB power cable.
 Double check which one you plug in!
-- [ ] connect the USB data cable.
+- [ ] connect the USB data cable

 You should see the Configuration Program: